-The second barrier to feasible personality interventions is that the processes underlying naturally occurring personality changes are mostly unknown.
-Despite a relative acceptance that experiences can shift personality, there are few life events that are consistently associated with changes in personality (e.g., van Scheppingen et al., 2015).
-This lack of progress toward identifying major events that are responsible for changes in personality is useful to note before attempting to intervene on personality because the mechanisms responsible for change in passive longitudinal studies and interventions are likely shared.
+The second barrier to feasible personality interventions is that processes underlying naturally occurring personality changes are mostly unknown.
+Despite a relative acceptance that experiences can shift personality, there are few life events that are consistently associated with changes in personality (e.g., van Scheppingen et al., 2016[AU: Year verified online]).
+It is useful to note this lack of progress toward identifying major events that are responsible for changes in personality before attempting to intervene on personality, because the mechanisms responsible for change in passive longitudinal studies and interventions are likely shared.

-There are at least four issues of consideration that complicate designing effective interventions.
-First, there exist psychological mechanisms that promote stability in self-concept, presumably leading to greater personality consistency (Roberts, Caspi & Wood, 2008).
-A strictly environmental view on changing personality may not actively change one’s self concept.
+There are at least four issues to consider that complicate designing effective interventions.
+First, there are psychological mechanisms that promote stability in self-concept, presumably leading to greater personality consistency (Roberts, Wood, & Caspi, 2008[AU: Author order verified online]).
+A strictly environmental view on changing personality may not actively change one’s self-concept.
 Second, each environment is perceived subjectively.
 In terms of changing personality, it will be difficult to create subjective equivalence from the same objective intervention.
-Third, as seen in decades of work on interventions for cognitive ability, the extent to which an experience impacts someone is likely to be domain specific (Hertzog et al., 2009).
-This domain specificity would suggest that narrow changes in behaviors, thoughts or feelings due to an intervention would not lead to broad personality change (see Jackson & Hill, 2019).
-In other words, it will be easier to change some narrow behaviors but more difficult to change the broad thoughts, feelings, and behaviors that comprise one’s personality.
-Finally, when discussing changes in personality, it is possible that both personality structure and change occurs idiographically, at the individual level (Beck & Jackson, 2019).
+Third, as seen in decades of work on interventions for cognitive ability, the extent to which an experience impacts someone is likely to be domain specific (Hertzog et al., 2008[AU: Year verified online]).
+This domain specificity would suggest that narrow changes in behaviors, thoughts, or feelings due to an intervention would not lead to broad personality change (see Jackson & Hill, 2019).
+In other words, it is easier to change some narrow behaviors but more difficult to change the broad thoughts, feelings, and behaviors that comprise one’s personality.
+Finally, when discussing changes in personality, it is possible that both personality structure and change occurs idiographically, at the individual level (Beck & Jackson, 2020[AU: Year verified online]).
 If true, then the mechanisms responsible for change are person specific, resulting in the need for personalized interventions to find effects.

-Despite these roadblocks and an unclear road map of how to change personality, there are a number of existing interventions that provide an indication of the features of an effective personality intervention.
-These studies mostly originate from outside of the field of personality and attempt to change consistent behaviors, thoughts and/or feelings that could be considered ‘personality.’
-It is worth noting, however, that in most cases changes in personality could be considered a side effect separate from the original intent of the intervention.
+Despite these roadblocks and an unclear road map of how to change personality, a number of existing interventions provide an indication of the features of an effective personality intervention.
+These studies mostly originate outside the field of personality and attempt to change consistent behaviors, thoughts, and/or feelings that could be considered “personality.”
+It is worth noting, however, that in most cases, changes in personality could be considered a side effect, separate from the original intent of the intervention.
 Below we describe the evidence that various interventions have had on broad behaviors, thoughts, and feelings that, in turn, may help identify what an intervention for changing personality would look like.

-Types of Personality Interventions
+[a]Types of Personality Interventions

-[B]Parent and School Programs
+[b]Parent and School Programs

-Many high-quality interventions occur in early childhood, predicated on the idea that if existing habits and tendencies exist, they can more easily be overwritten due to the “newness” of a child’s personality relative to an adult’s.
-These interventions take advantage of the fact that a child’s life is almost completely dictated by their guardians, thus allowing for interventions that target multiple aspects of a child’s life, from the family environment to the school environment.
-In addition to being presumed to be more malleable, childhood interventions are also sold as cost-effective – early intervention provides more long-term effects due to the cumulative nature of most life outcomes (Heckman, 2006).
+[bodyni]Many high-quality interventions occur in early childhood, predicated on the idea that if existing habits and tendencies exist, they can more easily be overwritten due to the “newness” of a child’s personality relative to that of an adult.
+These interventions take advantage of the fact that a child’s life is almost completely dictated by his or her guardians, thus allowing for interventions that target multiple aspects of a child’s life, from the family environment to the school environment.
+In addition to being presumed to be more malleable, childhood interventions are also sold as cost-effective: Early intervention provides more long-term effects due to the cumulative nature of most life outcomes (Heckman, 2006).